Log45/Fencing-Webapp/README.md

 This project is a full stack, production adaptation of my Fencing Referee project.

+You can find the deployment of this project at [fencing.cs.house](https://fencing.cs.house).

 This app includes a React+Next.js frontend, a Java Spring Boot backend, a FastAPI ML service, a Postgres database, and an S3 Object Store (hosted with MinIO if ran locally).

 ## Getting Started